WalletScrutiny/WalletScrutinyCom/_android/com.prodoge.prodoge.md

 - It is also possible to send.
 - External wallets can be connected.
 - There are no claims about the source-availability of the project.
 - We searched GitHub Code for the app ID and found [0 results.](https://github.com/search?q=com.prodoge.prodoge&type=code).
 It does have a SourceForge [page.](https://sourceforge.net/software/product/ALX-Wallet/).
-But we couldn't find its potential source code there too.
+But we couldn't find its potential source code there neither.
 - This app is **not source-available**.